-In addition to providing your body with the water it needs to replenish fluids, drinking hot water can improve your digestion, relieve congestion, and even make you feel more relaxed.
+Drinking hot water can provide your body with the water it needs to replenish fluids.
+It can also improve digestion, relieve congestion, and even make you feel more relaxed.

 The warmth of hot water creates steam.
 Taking a deep inhale of this gentle vapor while holding a cup of hot water can help loosen clogged sinuses and even relieve a sinus headache.

 Drinking hot water both soothes and activates your digestive tract.
 Water is, after all, the lubricant that keeps your digestion going.
 As the water moves through your stomach and intestines, digestive organs are better hydrated and able to eliminate waste.

 Drinking hot water can calm your central nervous system and lubricate your body.
 When your nervous system is primed for healthy and controlled reactions, you’ll find that you feel fewer aches and pains, as well as less panicked throughout your day.

 Drinking hot water helps your intestines to contract.
 When that happens, old waste trapped in your intestines is able to pass out of your body.
 Drinking hot water regularly helps keep you, well, regular.
 But drinking it occasionally when you’re constipated isn’t a bad idea, either.

-Starting your day with a serving of hot water, and ending your day with another, will get you that much closer to being adequately hydrated.
-Your body needs water to perform basically every essential function, so the value of that cannot be overstated.
+Starting your day with a serving of hot water and ending your day with another will get you that much closer to being adequately hydrated.
+Your body needs water to perform basically every essential function, so the value of that can’t be overstated.

 Hot water also helps your intestines contract to clear out waste products that are bloating your body, which gets rid of the dreaded “water weight.”

 Healthy blood flow affects everything from your blood pressure to your risk of cardiovascular disease.
 As a bonus, warmth from drinking hot water or bathing at nighttime can help relax you and prepare you for restful sleep.

 Drinking hot water temporarily begins to raise your internal body temperature.
 When you drink hot water, or when you take a warm bath, your body’s endocrine system activates and you start to sweat.

 Researchers aren’t sure why, but warm water can help people with achalasia to digest more comfortably.
 Drinking warm water with oily food or a meat-heavy meal might be especially helpful for people with this diagnosis.

 Getting into the habit of drinking hot water doesn’t take a lot of work.
-Starting your day with water that’s been boiled and left to cool is an easy switch out from your morning coffee.
+Starting your day with water that’s been boiled and left to cool is an easy way to switch out your morning coffee.

 If the taste of warm water doesn’t appeal to you, add a twist of citrus — like lemon or lime — to the beverage before you drink it.